Devil May Hare: Plot

 Bugs simplistically makes an inflatable raft look like a pig and lures Taz with pig noises.
 Taz swallows it whole, Bugs pulls the string, and the marsupial inflates into the shape of the raft.
 As Bugs admires a deer he has crudely fashioned from a variety of objects, Taz swirls in and chases him up a tree.
 While Taz methodically chomps sections of the tree, bringing Bugs closer to the ground each time, the rabbit diverts his attention to the deer.
 Bugs suggests Taz use the slingshot he has provided - a huge rubber band slung around a tree - to knock the prey out first.
 Taz does this, but as he is pulling the slingshot back in preparation to fling the pre-loaded rock, Bugs saws down the anchoring tree.
 Taz soars backwards and crashes.

 As Bugs laughs and enjoys Taz's misfortune, a real fawn appears next to him.
 Bugs, unaware that the marsupial is standing behind him, warns the fawn, using several insulting adjectives to describe Taz.
 Noticing Taz behind him, he tells the marsupial that the fawn is made out of straw, although Taz acknowledges that Bugs is not and gives chase.
 At a point where Bugs eludes him for a second, he stops at a tree and, from a hole in it, retrieves a phone.
 He calls the Tasmanian Post-Dispatch and places a singles advertisement to find a romantic partner for Taz.

 In a few seconds, an airplane flies in, lands and a Tasmanian She-Devil spins out, dressed for a wedding ceremony.
 Upon seeing her, Taz falls immediately in love.
 Bugs poses as a minister and pronounces them "Devil and Devilish".
 After Bugs tosses rice at them, they board the airplane, which flies away.
 Bugs bids them farewell and then tells the audience, "All the world loves a lover.
 But in this case we'll make an exception."

 Edited versions

 When this cartoon aired on CBS in the 1980s, the part where Bugs uses a slingshot to bring Taz down (after he hiccups a bubblegum bubble that sends him skyward) was cut, making it seem that the bubble burst on its own.

 Home media

-Devil May Hare has been featured on Looney Tunes Golden Collection: Volume 1 DVD box set.
+Devil May Hare has been featured uncut and uncensored on Looney Tunes Golden Collection: Volume 1 DVD box set.
 It also appeared in the Looney Tunes Platinum Collection: Volume 1 Blu-ray box set alongside Bedevilled Rabbit, Ducking the Devil, Bill of Hare and Dr. Devil and Mr. Hare.